PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

-# Stochastic Age
 # Stochastic Data Files
 AGEPRO allows the user to supply stochastic data at age.
 In addition, the data at age may also vary through the projection time horizon and vary by fleet where applicable.

 The user may create a file with stochastic data at age using R or any statistical tool of choice.

-## Stochastic Data File Format Layout
+# Stochastic data file format layout
 In order to create a succesful Stochastic Data File, please follow the following data file layout.

 The data categories for which this option applies are: